Loserfruit: Career

-Belsten started her YouTube channel "Loserfruit" in 2013, and initially started posting League of Legends videos.
+Belsten started her YouTube channel "Loserfruit" in 2013 and initially started posting League of Legends videos.
 During the start of her YouTube career, she started making satirical videos on League of Legends, often with a comedic aspect.
 She then moved to Overwatch before moving to more Fortnite-based content in the end of 2017.

 Belsten specializes in the Fortnite Battle Royale game and its variants, and was the second streamer to receive their own Fortnite outfit as part of the Fortnite Icon Series, after Ninja.
 She was one of the leading streamers to compete in the inaugural Fortnite Summer Smash tournament to be hosted at the Australian Open in 2019, and attended the second edition in 2020 as well.
 Belsten is sponsored by the elf cosmetics brand and the Gymshark fitness apparel brand.

 Belsten was a member of Click, a since-disbanded group of Australian YouTubers who collaborated on videos that also included LazarBeam, Muselk, Crayator, Bazza Gazza, and Tannar.
 She led a 36 hour-long charity stream in January 2020 with Crayator and Fasffy that raised just over A$318,000 for the Australian bushfire relief effort, in which many other members and friends of Click also participated.

-Personal life

-On 4 November 2025, Belsten announced via her Instagram that she had gotten married.
+She was ranked number four on Complex Networks' "The Best Fortnite Creator Skins".